klardotsh/gale/README.md

 - in Joe's words, "contribution to open source can be as simple as contributing a single function"

+> Dependencies are part of your application and should be reviewed and
+> understood as well as your own code, not treated as a foreign black box of
+> magic!

-Further, if modules don't exist, packages technically don't either. gluumy does not, and does not ever plan to, have its own package manager.
-Somewhere probably just shy of a billion of these things have already been written, and many of them are quite good.
-If you choose to use gluumy (cool!) and need external dependencies, consider any of the following options to retrieve and version them:
+gluumy does not, and does not currently plan to, have its own package manager.
+Somewhere probably just shy of a billion of these things have already been written, and some of them are quite good.
+If you need to pull external dependencies into your project, consider any of the following options to retrieve and version them:

 - [Nix](https://nixos.org/manual/nix/stable/)
 - [Guix](https://guix.gnu.org/)